bcaffo/regmodsbook/manuscript/09_multivariate_examples.md

 Agriculture:factor(CatholicBin)1  0.08914    0.17611  0.5061 6.153e-01
 ~~~

-Thus, 2.8577 is the estimated change in the intercept of the linear relationship between Agriculure and
+Thus, 2.8577 is the estimated change in the intercept of the linear relationship between Agriculture and
 Fertility going from non-Catholic majority to
 Catholic majority to Catholic majority provinces.
 The interaction term 0.9891 is the estimate change in
 the slope.
 The estimated intercept in non-Catholic provinces is 62.04993 while the estimated intercept in